Umrahty-Engineering/Umrahty/readme.md

 #### Direct download

-You can start using the Keshi app by downloading it from [the download page here](https://github.com/Umrahty-Engineering/Umrahty/releases/tag/0.9.66).
+You can start using the Umrahty app by downloading it from [the download page here](https://github.com/Umrahty-Engineering/Umrahty/releases/tag/0.9.66).

 #### Qr Code